ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/studio/database/tasks/ongoing-tasks/elasticsearch-etl-task.markdown

   * Click to add an index to the list.

 3. **Index Name**
-  * The Elasticsearch index to which the transform script uploads an object.
+  * The Elasticsearch index to which the transformation script loads an object.
-    E.g., if the transform script uses `loadToOrders(orderData)` to pass an object to the `orders` index, provide "orders" here as an index name.
+    E.g., if the transformation script uses `loadToOrders(orderData)` to pass an object to the `orders` index, provide "orders" here as an index name.
   * The index name must be all **lower case**.

 4. **ID Property**
   * The ID of the object you want to upload to the Elasticsearch index.
-    E.g., if the transform script uses `Id: id(this)` to define an object, you can provide "Id" here to pass this object to the index.
+    E.g., if the transformation script uses `Id: id(this)` to define an object, you can provide "Id" here to pass this object to the index.

 5. **Insert Only**
-  By default, the transform script deletes documents before replacing them with new ones.
+  By default, the transformation script deletes documents before replacing them with new ones.
    * Enable this option to insert new documents without deleting existing ones.

 6. **Add** this index to the list.